-Peers Victoria Resources Society will be facilitating a workshop on Sex Work 101 as part of Sexualized Violence Awareness Week!
+Peers Victoria Resources Society will be facilitating a workshop on Sex Work 101!
 There are many myths and misconceptions surrounding sex work and we’re here to bust them with you!
 Let’s talk about the effects of stigma, and strategies for destigmatizing sex work.
 We’ll bring print resources and safer sex supplies.
 Hope to see you there.

 Location: University of Victoria, Student Union Building, B025

 Free, and open to students and community members.